 - Sand dunes became inundated as the lakes formed.
 In the 2001 image, many larger dunes were small islands in the lake.

 - Bright sand dunes re-emerged as the lake level dropped.
-In the 2013 image, a few dunes are still islands.
+In the 2013 and 2017 images, a few dunes are still islands.

-- The darker ground in the 2013 image indicates former water levels—the darker tone means moistened ground.
+- The darker ground in the later images indicates former water levels—the darker tone means moistened ground.

 As part of the Toshka Project, a pumping station sends water from Lake Nasser to irrigated fields in the Toshka basin.
 The Mubarak Pumping Station has a discharge capacity of 1.2 million cubic meters per hour through the Sheikh Zayed Canal.